Neosi/WebAppDev2/README.md

 ### Launching the app
 Launching the app will require two terminals to launch both the front end and the back end.

-Launch the server side from WebAppDev2/
+Launch the server side from WebAppDev2/ with the venv activated.
 ```
 python run.py
 ```